kennyk65/alexa-skill-training-schedule/README.md

 # alexa-skill-training-schedule
 Artifacts for my Alexa skill - Training operations / scheduling assistant

-The interaction-model.json is the model that explains how Alexa determines 'intents' based on voice prompts.
+The interaction-model.json - the model that explains how Alexa determines 'intents' based on voice prompts.
 You use this file in the Alexa Developer console:  https://developer.amazon.com/alexa-skills-kit .
 One key bit is how it identifies the ARN of the backing lambda function.
+FWiW I've found it is easier to modify this through the website, then just save the resulting JSON here for safe-keeping.

+trainingScheduleP.py -  The backing Lambda Python function, still under development.
+At present it supports a few 'intents' that I've implemented.
+It uses the new S3 Select query against a CSV in an S3 bucket.

+trainingScheduleProcessUploadP.py - This function takes the 'SCHEDULE*.csv' file that you upload to the 'training-schedule' S3 bucket, and moves it to a 'ready' folder under a common name, replacing whatever was already there.
+This provides a nice, stable S3 object that the other function can query off of.

-trainingSchedule.js is the backing Lambda function, still under development.
-At present, I'm having the code do an S3 Select query against a CSV in an S3 bucket, unfortunately the version of the SDK supported by Lambda does not support this new feature, see comments for details.
+trainingSchedule.js - This was my first attempt, in NodeJS.
+Unfortunately the version of the SDK supported by Lambda does not support the S3 select feature, and I didn't want to go through a packaging step every time I changed a line of code, so I put this on hold.
+See comments for details.

+trainingScheduleProcessUpload.js - This was my first attempt to do what the *.py file above does.
+Ran into an obstacle where the S3.copyObject function wouldn't work in JS.
+Opened a support ticket, and switched to Python, which worked just fine.

 Things to do.md is just my running scratchpad of things I want to make this thing do.